rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

       ``<https://trustee.ietf.org/license-info/>``

-   *  Security Considerations section -- verify that the document uses the latest approved template from the Operations and Management (OPS) area website (see ``<https://trac.ietf.org/area/ops/trac/wiki/yang-security-guidelines>``) and that the guidelines therein have been followed.
+   *  Security Considerations section -- If none of the modules in the document use YANG data structure, verify that the document uses the latest approved template from the Operations and Management (OPS) area website (see ``<https://trac.ietf.org/area/ops/trac/wiki/yang-security-guidelines>``) and that the guidelines therein have been followed.